 As part of Curlec’s support scheme, all startups on the 1337 Ventures programme were offered Direct Debit services from Curlec free of charge for the first 6 months.
 This was intended to help get these startups off the ground, all the while supporting likeminded FinTech companies in the hopes of catapulting Malaysia towards the direction of a smarter paying society.

-Just as how DokkuPay realised their goals with Curlec, your business too can benefit from Direct Debit systems, contact us below this page to find out more!
+Just as how DokkuPay realised their goals with Curlec, your business too can benefit from our Direct Debit system, contact us below this page to find out more!